AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 Additional options for the generation of MaterialX C++ include the following:

 - `MATERIALX_BUILD_OIIO`: Requests that MaterialXRender be built with OpenImageIO instead of stb_image, extending the set of supported image formats.
 - `MATERIALX_OIIO_DIR`: Path to the root folder of an OpenImageIO installation.
-If the MATERIALX_BUILD_OIIO option has been enabled, then this path is required.
+If MATERIALX_BUILD_OIIO has been enabled, then this option may be used to select which installation is used.

 ### Building MaterialX Python